 - HealthLink BC: Food allergies

-- Download free allergy classroom posters and fact sheets and free online courses for educators
+- Download free allergy classroom posters and fact sheets

 - Consult a registered dietitian by calling HealthLink BC at 8-1-1.
 They also have a food allergy dietitian specialist.